 Proof of Funds Letter

 A proof of funds letter may be required from a bank.
-The letter will be used to verify that the party who claims to have the money actually has it.
+The letter is used to verify that the party who claims to have the money actually has it.

 Items that must be included in a Proof of Funds Letter include: